NBprojekt/Arenzia/README.md

 Welcome !

-**Arenzia** is a fast, free and fun open source jump and run game.
+**Arenzia** is a fast, free, and fun open source jump and run game.
 Build out of scratch and written in Java.
-Available on every OS and created for every age group.
+Available on every OS and for every age group.

 Grab the source and join in the fun!